 Teaching

-Idrees’ pedagogy focuses on pioneering new methods and strategic models for partnering public and private sector organisations with academia to co-create prototypes that respond to current and future needs and has included leading design innovation collaborations and commercial-academic partnerships with Transport Research Laboratory, Greater London Authority, Ford Motors, and Ogilvy.
-His teaching focusses on encouraging an international and cross geo-cultural educational experience that challenges stereotypical approaches and methodologies to design practice, research, and education through connecting the ostensibly unconnected, recognising the relationship and value of the local & the global as well as the importance of experimentation and the need to innovate for purpose.
+Idrees is interested in pioneering new models of knowledge exchange and student enterprise frameworks by partnering academia with public and private sector organisations (particularly science and technology), such as the Transport Research Laboratory, Greater London Authority, Ford Motors, and Ogilvy; to conduct research and co-create world-class ideas and prototypes that define the future of cities and urban environments, learning and experience, mobility and energy, transaction and trade, health and wellbeing, living and care, work and play.
+His pedagogy focuses on encouraging an international and cross geo-cultural educational experience through multi-site and shared collaborative projects that challenges stereotypical approaches and methodologies to design education and practice by connecting the ostensibly unconnected, recognising the relationship and value of the local & the global as well as the importance of experimentation and the need to innovate for purpose.

-Idrees contributes to our MA Human-Centred Design, MA Art, Health, and Wellbeing, and MA Interior Design Innovation.
-He currently leads its teaching on the following modules:
+Idrees contributes to our MA Art, Health, and Wellbeing, MA Interior Design Innovation, and MA Human-Centred Design.
+He currently leads teaching on the following modules:

 • Design Ethics: Human, Planet, and Future Conditions